sdekockere/IceShelf/README.md

 Note that the sudden appearance contributions are also included in the "_dir.txt" and "_indir.txt" files.
 To get the total emission, simply add up the contributions from the "_dir.txt" and "_indir.txt" files, and do NOT add the contributions from the "_SA.txt" file as well.
 If you do, you're counting the "_SA.txt" contributions twice.

 # Configuration

+**TIP**: look into the standard output file from the ```ice_shelf`` executable, in case you would like to see what settings were used during the simulation.

 ## IceShelfGlobalVariables.hh
 Most of the configuration options can be adjusted via the "*IceShelfGlobalVariables.hh*" file in the ```include``` directory.
 Adjust the parameters as needed, and recombile the project using ```./INSTALL.sh 0``` as explained in the "Installation" section.
+When adjusting a variable, carefully take into consideration the unit system of Geant4, explained under "REMARK ABOUT UNITS"!
 The parameters that can be adjusted are:
 ### GENERAL PARAMETERS
 ##### ```rayTracingOn```
 Should be true if you want to include ray tracing in the simulations.
 If you do, the index of refraction profile will be determined by the ray tracing code.
 For configuration of the refractive index profile, see below.
 If you do not include ray tracing, the index of refraction will be set to the value of nIce, given in "*IceShelfGlobalVariables.hh*".